jonesor/flightplanner/README.md

 <!-- badges: start -->
 <!-- badges: end -->

-`flightplanner` allows users to create flight plans for the Litchi software using input data such as latitude and longitude of an origin point, dimensions and orientation of a survey array, done camera field of view and desired altitude.
-It calculates the image footprint using this information and calculates the best position of photo survey points.
-It also provides the ability to visualize the resulting flight plan and survey photo grid.
+`flightplanner` is a tool for creating flight plans for use with the Litchi software.
+It allows users to specify the latitude and longitude of an origin point, as well as the dimensions, orientation, and altitude of a survey area.
+The tool then calculates the best positions for capturing photos of the survey area using a drone-mounted camera with a vertical orientation.
+The resulting flight plan is designed to create an orthomosaic from a series of overlapping images taken in a grid pattern.
+`flightplanner` also provides visualization features for previewing the flight plan and survey photo grid.

 ## Installation

-You can install the development version of flightplanner like this:
+You can install the development version of `flightplanner` like this:

 ``` r
 # install package 'remotes' if necessary